 How to get an Ashfords training contract

-Ashfords has nine training contracts on offer for a 2020 start: two in Bristol, six in the South West and one in London (where trainees are only recruited internally).
+Ashfords has ten training contracts on offer for a 2022 start: split between Bristol and the South West.
 Candidates need not just a minimum 2:1 but a consistently good academic record to land a spot here.
 Beyond that, we're told the firm is looking for people who are business savvy, creative and ambitious – people who are team players and effective communicators.
 Links to the South West are not required, though candidates will need to show their motivations for wanting to work in the region, and demonstrate a commitment to staying in the area.

 The firm's current trainees noted that their intake includes “a fairly even split of career-changers and fresh graduates,” telling us “going into law from another career is something the firm views positively.”

-Applicants can either apply for a vacation scheme or a training contract outright.
-In 2017 the firm received around 500 training contract and vac scheme applications.
+Applicants can either apply for a summer scheme or a training contract outright.
+In 2017 the firm received around 500 training contract and summer scheme applications.
 Both start off with the same online application form.
 This examines a candidate's qualifications and previous work experience, and asks several competency-based questions designed to assess their suitability.

-The assessment day includes three elements: a written exercise, a one-on-one roleplay and an interview with a partner and a member of HR.
-The interview takes around 45 minutes and involves competency-based questions.
+The assessment day includes three elements: a written exercise, roleplay and an interview with a partner and a member of HR.
+The interview takes around one hour and involves competency-based questions.
 “I had to show evidence of standard things like working well in a team,” a trainee recalled, “and they also asked 'When have you been put under pressure in the past, and what would you do differently next time?'”

-The firm runs three week-long vacation schemes in June each year.
+The firm runs three week-long summer schemes in June and July each year.
 These take place in both the Exeter and Bristol offices, and there's room for 24 candidates in total.
 Attendees split their time between two departments, and past participants reported doing substantive, trainee-level work.
 Candidates spend the final day completing the assessment centre outlined above.